 It helps when you understand more about the legal role and enforcement powers of creditors.
-They have several different methods of getting money back from their debtors.

 Information in this section lists the most common types of debts.
 The help guide covers topics including business debt and bankruptcy issues.